GPS unit vs. Apple Airtag: What's the Best Way to Track Valuables?

 Want to learn more about the differences between a GPS unit and Apple Airtag?
 Contact LAS for more information.

-When it comes to a GPS unit vs Apple Airtag, there are some major differences you need to know.
+When it comes to a GPS unit vs. Apple Airtag, both technologies can improve location intelligence.
+However, there are some major differences you need to know.
 While GPS units use satellites to locate missing and stolen items in any location, Airtags rely on other people's Bluetooth-enabled iPhones.
-You will also need to purchase an adhesive to attach an Airtag to most items.
+You also need to purchase an adhesive to attach an Airtag to most items.